-- I have an interdisciplinary bachelors from the Honors College at Kent State University, with minors in Women’s Studies and Sociology, and extensive coursework in Pan-African Studies.
+Prior to my doctoral studies, I earned a MA in Sociology at Northern Arizona University, where I also acted as the coordinator for the Laboratory for Applied Social Research.
+I earned an interdisciplinary Bachelor’s degree from the Honor’s College at Kent State University, with minors in Women’s Studies and Sociology, and extensive coursework in Pan-African Studies.

 I serve on the editorial board of Criminological Encounters and on the advisory board of Anarchist Developments in Cultural Studies.